-What Are The Best Lenses And Frames For High Prescriptions?
+What Are the Best Frames for Lenses with High Prescription?

 Did you ever try on your grandparent’s glasses when you were a kid and see your eyes distorted up to five times their usual size?
 Those now-vintage glasses likely had extremely thick lenses and a high prescription.